plhsystems/stargate-mainboard-esp32/doc/wizard-page.md

 | Animation off-on time | 750 |
 | Animation pause time  | 1000 |
 | Animation on-off time | 750 |

+## Symbols lightning (mandatory)

+**Only apply to the pegasus and universe gate**

+Each symbol have their own individual light or screen.
+This will help to ensure everything works correctly.

 ## Audio test (optional)